nheron/ChtijbugDroolsAddon/car-insurance-calculator.md

 If more than 4 drivers are declared in the request, starting from the fourth driver and over are free.
 The 3 drivers to take are the most expansive.

-At the end, there can be only one yellow rule that can be fired.
+At the end, only one yellow rule can be fired to accept the case.